Maneuvering measurement-coherence into measurement-entanglement: Measurement-resource powers of quantum dynamics

-\textit{\textbf{Measurement-resource powers of quantum dynamics.}}---Now we focus on the capacity of quantum dynamics to generate measurement-resources.
+Now we focus on the capacity of quantum dynamics to generate measurement-resources.
 Quantum channels are capable of generating measurement-coherence and measurement-entanglement by acting as a pre-processing channel prior to a quantum measurement.
-In contrast, classical post-processing after a quantum measurement is unable to generate any measurement-resources.
+In contrast, classical post-processing after a quantum measurement is unable to generate any measurement-resources~\cite{hjkim2022RelationQuantumCoherence}.

-As previously introduced, $\dio$ is the largest set of quantum channels under which incoherent measurements remain incoherent \cite{hjkim2022RelationQuantumCoherence}.
+As previously introduced, $\dio$ is the largest set of quantum channels under which incoherent measurements remain incoherent.
 In light of this, we define the \mcp{} of a quantum channel $\mathcal{E}_{A}$ as follows:

 where the ancillary system $\widetilde{A}$ can be arbitrary.
-In fact, we find that the \mcp{} of a quantum channel $\mathcal{E}_{A}$ is equal to the amount of the measurement-coherence generated by the quantum channel $\mathcal{E}_{A}$ from the incoherent basis measurement $\mathcal{I}_{A}$: \begin{theorem} For a quantum channel $\mathcal{E}_{A}$, the \mcp{} of the quantum channel is given by
+The definition in Eq.~\eqref{eq: def. mcgp} may appear formal, but it has a direct physical interpretation.
+The optimization over all incoherent measurements is unnecessary; the maximizing measurement is always the canonical incoherent basis measurement $\mathcal{I}_A$.
+Intuitively, the measurement-cohering power captures how much the quantum channel $\mathcal{E}_A$ ``twists'' the classical axes of the standard incoherent measurement $\mathcal{I}_A$ into a superposition, thereby generating coherence in the measurement process.
+This leads to the following operational simplification: \begin{theorem} For a quantum channel $\mathcal{E}_{A}$, the \mcp{} of the quantum channel is given by